ram-parameswaran/HCP-boundary-vault-auto-ca-manage/README.md

     - TF_API_TOKEN
     - TF_ORG_API_TOKEN

+In addition to the secrets you also need to setup the following Github action [variables](https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository)

+- TF_CLOUD_ORGANIZATION = the neame of your TF cloud organisation
+- TF_SSH_SETUP_WORKSPACE = HCP-boundary-vault-auto-ca-manage
+- TF_BOUNDARY_SETUP_WORKSPACE = HCP-boundary-vault-boundary_setup
+- TF_INFRA_SETUP_WORKSPACE = HCP-boundary-vault-infra_setup

 # HCP Vault setup:
 - Create [Github actions secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) for:
     - VAULT_ADDR
     - VAULT_TOKEN

 note:
-To create a the vault token use the following and if not testing, set the policy appropriatly:
+You need an orphaned token for Terraform to use for this.
+To create it use the following and if not testing, set the policy appropriately:
 ```
-vault token create -policy=hcp-root -period=1440h -orphan
+NAMESPACE=admin vault token create -policy=hcp-root -period=1440h -orphan
 ```

 # HCP Packer setup:
+- Ensure you have a "free registry" created in HCP packer
 - The script will create a bucket named as your repo and a channel based of your branch name if it doesn't already exist

 # HCP Boundary setup